pyziggy.util¶

 adjustables – List of tuples.
 Each element should contain a

-‘s [0, 1] range, where the scalable should be mapped.barriers – An optional list of floats in the range [0, 1].
+Scalable, and two numbers marking the sub-range inside theScaleMapper‘s [0, 1] range, where the scalable should be mapped.barriers – An optional list of floats in the range [0, 1].
 When increasing or decreasing the meta-parameter value, and it passes through any one of these values, the

-if specified.barrier_activation_callback – A callback that can be used to e.g. emit a sound when a barrier is hit.
+ScaleMapperbecomes inactive for half a second, ignoring parameter change requests for this duration.
+It also calls thebarrier_activation_callbackif specified.barrier_activation_callback – A callback that can be used to e.g. emit a sound when a barrier is hit.

-- add(increment: float) None ¶
+- add(increment: float) None¶

 Add the specified value to the

-meta-parameter.The resulting value will be clamped to the permitted range.
+ScaleMappermeta-parameter.The resulting value will be clamped to the permitted range.

 - class pyziggy.util.TimedRunner(client: DevicesClient)¶